Al-Na'ani

 Al-Na'ani, also called Al-Ni'ana, was a Palestinian Arab village in the Ramle Subdistrict of Mandatory Palestine.
 It was depopulated during the 1948 Arab–Israeli War on May 14, 1948, by the Givati Brigade during Operation Barak.
 It was located 6 km south of Ramle.

 History

+It likely experienced a decline, possibly even abandonment, before being resettled by Egyptians in the 19th century.
+Some of its residents migrated from Hebron and Qazaza.
+It remained a small village throughout the 19th century.